Are you ready to plan a new homeschool year?

 It's that time of year when homeschooling moms are getting ready to plan a new school year.
 Follow along as I take you through each of the steps I take to plan a successful homeschool year!

-New to homeschooling?
-Find everything you need to know: How to Homeschool.
+New to homeschool planning?
+Find everything you need to know: Homeschool Planning.

 Step one: Setting Homeschooling Goals